 The Source-Filter model

-In the Source-Filter model (Fant 1960), interactions between sound waves in the mouth and the source of sound are neglected.
+In the (simplest version of the) Source-Filter model (Fant 1960), interactions between sound waves in the mouth and the source of sound are neglected.
 Although oversimplified, this model explains many important characteristics of voice production.

-There is a good reason why the various spectra in the preceding figure are sketched: most of them cannot be measured directly.
-So, in the illustrations below, where we illustrate the Source-Filter model experimentally, we have to resort to indirect measurements.
-We can’t measure* the flow spectrum through the larynx, but we can measure the vibration of the vocal folds.
+usually just show cartoon sketches).
+Is it possible to use direct measurements on real vocal tracts?
+The answer is that we can't do it directly.
+However, we can make indirect measurements.
+We can’t measure the flow spectrum through the larynx, but we can measure the vibration of the vocal folds.
 Here, we do that using an electroglottograph (EGG): we apply a small radio frequency voltage across the neck using skin electrodes at the level of the vocal folds.
 The magnitude of the current that flows varies as the folds come into contact and separate.
 The spectra and sound files at the top of the figure are an EGG signal.
 Below that, we show the results of measurements of the resonances of the vocal tract, made at the mouth, during speech.
 This gives a quasi-continuous line whose peaks identify the resonances.
 It also shows the harmonics of the voice.
 (We discuss this technique here.)
 Below that are the spectra measured for that particular vowel, in the same gesture.

-The spectrum of the output sound depends on the spectrum of the laryngeal source, on the frequency dependent ‘gain’ of the vocal tract, on the efficiency of radiation from the mouth and nose and on interactions among these.
+So, to summarise, the spectrum of the output sound depends on the spectrum of the laryngeal source, on the frequency dependent ‘gain’ of the vocal tract, including the efficiency of radiation from the mouth and nose.
+Although we have not yet mentioned it, it also depends on interactions among these.
 We shall discuss these in the more detailed sections below.

 Before we leave this brief overview, it is worth noting that there is still much about the voice that is still incompletely understood.
 One of the reasons for this is the difficulties of doing experiments.
 Some of the data that we should like to know – the gain function of the vocal tract sketched above, the mass and force distribution in the vocal folds, for instance – are impossible to measure while the voice is operating, not only ethically but practically.